PiBrewing/craftbeerpi4-documentation/master/development.md

 git checkout development
 ```

-The you can check again which branch is used as describe above.
+Afterwards you can check again which branch is used as describe above.

 To install the server now, you have two possibilities.